cqframework/cqf-ruler/README.md

 ### Module Structure

 The cqf-ruler uses the hapi-fhir-jpaserver-starter project as a base.
-On top of that, it adds an extensiblity API and utility functions to allow creating plugins which contain functionality for a specific IG.
+On top of that, it adds an extensibility API and utility functions to allow creating plugins which contain functionality for a specific IG.
 This diagram shows how it's structured

 ![Module Diagram](docs/diagrams/modules.drawio.svg)